Select a topic above to sort by content name, or use Ctrl (⌘) + F on your keyboard to search the entire page.

 RGB: 28, 94, 144

 Whatever type of content you are creating, an editorial style guide helps you communicate more effectively and be consistent in grammar, punctuation and word use.
-For MU Extension content, refer first to the MU Extension Editorial and Usage Guide.
-If it is not listed there, refer to the MU Editorial Style Guide for second reference.
-For all other questions, refer to the Associated Press Stylebook, which also contains Webster’s New World College Dictionary.
+Refer to the MU Editorial Style Guide for reference.
+For questions not covered in this guide, refer to the Associated Press Stylebook, which also contains Webster’s New World College Dictionary.

 The best email signature is simple and clearly states your name, your relationship with your employer and how you can be contacted.
 Often, it is the first impression you make with others, so it should be professional.